leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/kqueue-the-express-version.md

         let mut stream = TcpStream::connect(addr).unwrap();

         // The delay is passed in to the GET request as milliseconds.
-        // We'll create delays in decending order so we sould recieve
+        // We'll create delays in decending order so we sould receive
         // them as `5, 4, 3, 2, 1`
         let delay = (5 - i) * 1000;
         let request = format!(